-Objectives Strategies 5.1: Enhance the work 5.1A - Improve internal communication channels. environment and communication.
+Strategies 5.1A - Improve internal communication channels.
 5.1B - Adopt standard practices to make meetings more efficient.
-5.2: Cultivate internal talent.
 5.2A - Establish a pilot program that provides opportunities for staff members to expand their knowledge through involvement in internal service projects.
 5.2B - Establish a mentorship program.
-5.3: Improve work processes and tools.
 5.3A - Implement one location to store procedures, policies and other guidance documents.
 5.3B - Clarify and document the decision-making process.
 5.3C - Review and update work procedures.